All the surviving photos show John Ross as an older man with a white beard. Perhaps it was grey earlier, like the Ancient Mariner.

 “The grass and crops are trodden and spoiled, so that as I pointed out the tenant is only able to keep the same stock and make the same profit on the two places he now holds as he formerly did on the one”, wrote the factor Duncan J Robertson.
 The second croft was East Millbay which he was certainly renting from 1910.

 In 1921, John and family moved to Wellbraes, Crockness, where his son, John (my grandfather), had just taken on the rent.
-My grandfather was a joiner so it must have been very useful to have his father there to take on some of the work on the croft.
+My grandfather was a joiner so it must have been very useful to have his father there to see to some of the work on the croft.

 John was an active man for he built a good pier in front of Wellbraes (the one you can see in this photo) and may well have worked a planticru on the edge of the Crockness hill (thanks to Jimmy Hamilton for that information).
 Other sources told me that he did butchering for other crofters and was generally quite a learned man.